-The starting point to good maize preservation is to harvest the crop at the correct time and in the correct way, says Volac silage expert, Peter Smith
+The starting point to good maize preservation is to harvest the crop at the correct time and in the correct way.

 But decisions at harvest can have a huge impact on how much of this energy is actually preserved in the silage.
 Also, unlike grass, which is harvested multiple times a season, there’s only one chance to get maize harvest and preservation right.

-Typical losses are around 15% of the maize dry matter ensiled,” explains Mr Smith, “but they can be much higher.
+Typical losses are around 15% of the maize dry matter ensiled,” says Peter Smith; Volac silage expert, “but they can be much higher.
 The most obvious loss occurs when maize silage heats up, caused by yeasts and moulds ‘feeding on’ the silage in the presence of air.
 But losses from poor fermentation can typically be 8%, or potentially much more.

 The starting point to good preservation is to harvest maize at the correct time and in the correct way.
 You should harvest when the whole plant is at 30-33% dry matter and chop it to 1.5 - 2cm lengths.
 Also, don’t cut the crop too low.

-By cutting at the correct stage and using the correct chop length and cutting height, Mr Smith says it not only optimises nutrient content but also sets the crop up for a better preservation.
-High dry matters and long chop lengths make it more difficult to squeeze the air out of the crop in the clamp, he says, which encourages heating from the growth of yeasts and moulds.
+Cutting at the correct stage and using the correct chop length and cutting height, not only optimises nutrient content but also sets the crop up for a better preservation.
+High dry matters and long chop lengths make it more difficult to squeeze the air out of the crop in the clamp, which encourages heating from the growth of yeasts and moulds.

 Over recent seasons, many farmers have reported that maize silage dry matters have been high.
 This suggests crops have been harvested a bit late.
-To avoid this, keep regular checks on plant maturity before the expected harvest date, and keep your contactor regularly informe
+To avoid this, keep regular checks on plant maturity before the expected harvest date, and keep your contactor regularly informed, explains Mr Smith.

 A lot of attention is often paid to other stages of growing maize crops, such as ploughing and sowing date.
 But the same level of control may not always be applied to the preservation.